KapilJ22/Palindrome/README.md

 ## Limitations/ Enhancements
 1. Only one service class is created as of now.
-In future, more service classes can be created and  business logic from the application layer by moved to service layer.
+In future, more service classes can be created and  business logic from the application layer be moved to service layer.
 2. Currently, the application has integration test cases.
-In future, Unit test cases can be created for testing each component separately by mocking other components.
+In future, unit test cases can be created for testing each component separately, by mocking other components.
 3. Fixed defects like proper error message when empty messageText is passed.